-Like so many other schools around the world, we have been operating the midst of COVID uncertainty since January of 2020.
+Like so many other schools around the world, we have been operating in the midst of COVID uncertainty since January of 2020.
 In the face of this we have built strong virtual programmes to mesh with—and also to run alongside of—our usual in-class programmes.
-And this year we will be operating for some time with both virtual and live learning operating in tandem, given the difficulties many of our families face re-entering the country.
+While we remain hopeful that we will return to fully live classes this year, we anticipate that there will at least be some times where online learning must resume.
+We are ready for this likelihood and will be sure that any transitions are smooth and well communicated.

 The International School of Ulaanbaatar is an IB World school providing the Primary Years’ Programme, the Middle Years’ Programme and the Diploma Programme to a diverse community of more than 30 nationalities.
 These programmes challenge children to question the world around them, to listen and deliberate on the information they are presented with, and to reflect on their own methods of analysis and situational biases.
 Students of these programmes become more rigorous in their thinking, more open-minded about the many possible perspectives one might have on issues and subject areas and more connected to the world through the topics of their learning.